RobertMolenaar-UT/fastFLIM/README.md

 2. Read and set all options in the section --- USER input---  upon description.
 3. Run 2D_PicoQuant_fastFLIM.py.
 4. Note the pop-up window in the taskbar and browse and select the PTU files.
-5. next the *.PTU files are proccessed, and images are shown in the command line. (large PTU files can take some time to proccess)
+5. Next the *.PTU files are proccessed, and images are shown in the command line. (for large PTU file size it can take time to proccess)
 6. Images and data files are saved in folder /Python_converted_* Username* /
 7. Errors on files are listed in the end.

+>The countrate in FLIM should not exceed 20%, *FLIM_sync_limit* shows the 20% count value per pixel.

+## OUTPUT

+1. Summary Intensity plus FLIM image. *Figure1*
+2. optional *clean_imsave*, saves a clean, FLIM and Intensity TIF file for each channel.
+3. optional *Save_data_files*, saves a csv data of intensity and Tavg lifetimes.

 ## Known limitations: